EcoDynForecast/FREC3004_EnvInformatics_Class/Module6_Terrestrial_Carbon_Flux/Module6_Carbon_Fluxes_Student.md

 ```

 Examine our model by adding the predicted nighttime NEP to the plot with
 the data as a colored line.
-This will use geom\_points for ploting the
+This will use geom\_points for plotting the
-data and geom\_line for plotting the results from the model.
-Be sure to
+data and geom\_line for plotting the predictions from the model.
+Be sure
-look at the column name for the predictions from the model.
+to look at the column names to get the created column that contain the
+predictions from the model.

 ``` r
 #INSERT CODE
 ```

-**Question 10:** Was your hypothesis for how RE varies with temperature
+**Question 11:** Was your hypothesis for how RE varies with temperature
 supported by the data?

-**Answer 10:**
+**Answer 11:**

 Examine the residuals of the predicted NEP using a plot in the same way
 that we examined residuals in Module 3.

-**Question 11:** Show the plot.
+**Question 12:** Show the plot.
 Are they normally distributed around 0?

-**Answer 11:**
+**Answer 12:**

 ``` r
 #INSERT CODE
 ```

 Step 4: We can use this relationship between air temperature and NEP at
-night to calculate RE as a fuction of air temperature throughout the
+night to calculate RE as a function of air temperature throughout the
 day.
 First, create a function to calculate RE at all time periods in the
 full data set.
 Being able to make you own functions is a powerful way to develop code